Blackmere (TV series): Production

 The series is directed by Al Campbell.
 It is created by Charlie Brooker, and written alongside Ben Caudell, Jason Hazeley, Emer Kenny, Daniel Maier and Joel Morris with additional material by Victoria Asare Archer.
-The four-part series is produced by Richard Webb with Charlie Brooker, Jessica Rhoades and Annabel Jones executive producers.
+The four-part series is produced by Richard Webb with Charlie Brooker, Jessica Rhoades, Mark Kinsella and Annabel Jones executive producers.

-Paddy Considine, Georgina Campbell and Lena Headey lead the cast.
+Paddy Considine, Georgina Campbell, Rory Kinnear and Lena Headey lead the cast.

 Filming began in London in September 2025.
 Filming took place the following month in Manchester.

+The series title was confirmed as Blackmere in September 2026, along with first-look images from filming released to the media.

 Release

-The series will be available on Netflix.
+The series will be available on Netflix in early 2027.